Peta Scholz

 Peta Scholz (born 17 January 1976), also known as Peta Squire, is a former Australia netball international.
 She was a member of the Australia teams that won the gold medals at the 1999 World Netball Championships and the 2002 Commonwealth Games and the silver medal at the 2003 World Netball Championships.
 Between 1997 and 2007, Scholz made 169 appearances for Adelaide Thunderbirds in the Commonwealth Bank Trophy league.
 She was a prominent member of the Thunderbirds teams that won five successive minor premierships between 1997 and 2001.

 She also played in six successive grand finals between 1997 and 2002, helping Thunderbirds win premierships in 1998 and 1999.
 In 2010 and 2011, Scholz played for Waikato Bay of Plenty Magic in the ANZ Championship.

 Early life and family

 Squire graduated from Reynella East College in 1992.
 She was married to David Scholz, a teacher and cricket coach.
+After divorcing, she entered a relationship with a woman.
 They have two daughters, Matilda (born c.
 2005) and Poppy (born c.
 2007).